mrrezaie/ezc3d/README.md

 ```
 The binaries and includes of the core of EZC3D will be installed in `bin` and `include` folders of the environment respectively.
 Moreover, the Python3 or Octave binder will also be installed in the environment.

 DEPRECATED: As a workaround, that it is possible to use the Octave binaries in MATLAB.
-The `.mex` extension must however be changed according to your operating system, namely `mexw32` or `.mexw64` for Windows (32 or 64-bits), `.mexmaci64` for MacOSX and `.mexa64` for Linux.
+The `.mex` extension must however be changed according to your operating system, namely `mexw32` or `.mexw64` for Windows (32 or 64-bits), `.mexmaci64` or `.mexmaca64` for MacOSX and `.mexa64` for Linux.
 This seems to recently have stopped working since MATLAB changed their API (earlier than R2021b?).
+Please refer to [Download binaries](#download-binaries-for-matlab-users-on-windows-linux-and-mac).

 The current building status for Anaconda release is as follow.